micans/bash-utils/README.md

   The interface is a tiny command-line format to describe column selection, row filtering, and derived column computation.
 It was designed to avoid shell meta characters as much as possible.
+Derived columns are computed in a tiny stack language that accepts column names, constant values, and operators.

 ```
    # pick columns foo bar from data.txt.